AndrewEmad14/ITIDocs/Java/Notes.md

     };

+# Naming conventions

+    the donts
+        cant start with a number
+        one underscore
+        -
+        @
+        .
+        /
+        #

 # args[]

     args are the arguments that the main function takes , the input is sperated by space delimeter